steele232/website-world-class-NLP/_posts/2018-06-28-andrew-ng-mid-course-report.md

-# Mid-Course Report on Andrew Ng’s ML Course

 Hello Everyone!
 People are always wanting to get the best training in the quickest time, so that we don’t waste our precious time and money.
 I often hear people say things like “Are Udacity’s Courses/Nanodegrees worth it?”
 I don’t hear ANYBODY ask if [Andrew Ng’s Coursera.com courses](https://www.coursera.org/learn/machine-learning/home/welcome) are worth it, but I hear a lot of people recommending them.
 I've heard them called them “the Gold Standard” of ML courses.

 I recently made it to the Halfway point of Andrew Ng’s Machine Learning Course and I just wanted to share my thoughts on the course with everybody.